PaulTA91/WebDevCW2/readme.md

 ## Launching the Application
 The fully deployed application is available at `https://paul-armstrong-webdev2-cw2.herokuapp.com/`

 In order to run locally first clone this repository then navigate into the repo via command line.
-This can also be acheived by opeing the folder insde a Visaul Studio Code workspace and opening a terminal.
+This can also be acheived by opening the folder insde a Visaul Studio Code workspace and opening a terminal.

 First use the command `npm install` to install all node mdules outlined in the `package.json` file.